 If the fuel pump relay fails, the fuel pump still gets power through the oil pressure switch circuit.
 Either one can activate the fuel pump.

-But if both the fuel pump relay and oil pressure switch go bad, then the fuel pump will not get power unless the oil pressure switch is replaced by a new one.
+But if both the fuel pump relay and oil pressure switch go bad, then the fuel pump wont turn on with ignition and will not get power unless the oil pressure switch is replaced by a new one.

 Faulty Ignition switch